 At the balance sheet date, no securities have been lent out.

-3.5.4.4 Counterparty risk
+3.5.3.4 Counterparty risk

 The Fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
-This counterparty risk is managed and mitigated as follows:
+For the various assets with a substantial financial interest, the following can be explained: